The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/advanced-guide.md

 Cons

 * Unable to chain more than one Enpi due to Yaten Cooldown of ten seconds.
-* May want Yaten (even if it’s pretty meh) for an upcoming mechanic
+* May want Yaten (even if it’s pretty meh) for an upcoming mechanic.
 * On bosses without a large hitbox, Yaten will put you out of auto-attack range, potentially leading to loss of AA.

 **Meikyo Gekko + Yukikaze Combo + Enpi Filler (Four GCDs)**